 Gettysburg College is a private residential college of the liberal arts and sciences in Gettysburg, Pennsylvania—60 minutes from Baltimore and 80 minutes from Washington, DC.
 Around 2,600 undergraduates representing nearly 40 states and close to 40 countries are enrolled in 65+ academic majors, minors, and pre-professional programs.
 Gettysburg’s interdisciplinary learning model includes five distinctive programs through the Center for Public Service, the Civil War Institute, the Eisenhower Institute, the Garthwait Leadership Center, and the Sunderman Conservatory of Music.

 Haverford College is a private liberal arts college in Haverford, Pennsylvania—only eight miles from downtown Philadelphia.
 Haverford’s 1,400+ students pursue more than 30 majors in the humanities, social sciences, and natural sciences with the benefits of a 9:1 student-faculty ratio.
 The University’s three Academic Centers for academic excellence enrich each student’s experience beyond the classroom by hosting influential speakers, events, and symposia as well as offering the primary source of funding for internships and externships.

-Iona College is a coeducational liberal arts college founded in the Roman Catholic tradition and located in New Rochelle, New York.
-The College enrolls approximately 4,000 undergraduate and graduate students from diverse backgrounds and 43 countries while offering more than 60 combined programs of study in the School of Arts & Science and the School of Business.
+Iona University is a coeducational liberal arts institution founded in the Roman Catholic tradition and located in New Rochelle, New York.
+The University enrolls approximately 4,000 undergraduate and graduate students from diverse backgrounds and 43 countries while offering more than 60 combined programs of study in the School of Arts & Science and the School of Business.
 Students can also get involved with 80 campus clubs, NCAA Division I athletics, hands-on academic facilities, and more.

 Johns Hopkins University